Draggie306/BaguetteBot/README.md

 # BaguetteBot

-# NOTICE 27/09/2021: Only major versions will be published from now on
+# NOTICE 27/09/2021: Only major versions will be published from now on as updating the git page every minor version is slightly annoying